Edmentos/SOC_Project/index.md

 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.
+When I tried to run the simulation for the colour stripes portion of the project I ran into a problem with my simulation.
+I never set my TestBench as top in my simulation sources.
+I set it as my top and then ran into another problem I hadnt spelled one of my sources right

+I tried to make a spiral pattern but i couldnt complete that on time and it was taking up too much of my time
 ### **Synthesis**
 Describe the synthesis and implementation processes.
 Consider including 1/2 useful screenshot(s).
 Guideline: 1/2 short paragraphs.
 ### **Demonstration**